onap/policy-parent/docs/apex/APEX-Introduction.rst

             -  Feedback, i.e. why did something happen or not happen.
-               Similar to analysis, but here the feedback will be in the input event and the policy needs to something with that information.
+               Similar to analysis, but here the feedback will be in the input event and the policy needs to do something with that information.
 Feedback can be related to history or experience, for instance a previous policy execution.
 The policy needs to be context-aware or be a meta-policy.